statesman/statesman.github.io/_posts/2016-08-18-to-future-interns.md

 {% include byline.html %}

-I’ve spent the summer coding about <a href="http://data.statesman.com/austin360/booze-guide/" target="_blank">boozeries</a>, <a href="http://data.statesman.com/candidate-explorer/" target="_blank">city council candidates</a>, <a href="http://projects.statesman.com/news/080716-wind-tax/" target="_blank">renewable energy contracts</a>, and more.
+I’ve spent the summer coding about boozeries, city council candidates, renewable energy contracts, and more.
 I’ve learned a lot, and I want to pass some of those lessons on to the interns of the future.

 Hello future intern,